 Seventh.
-The term "district court" includes the United States District Court for the District of Columbia; and the term "court of appeals" includes the Court of Appeals of the District of Columbia.
+The term "district court" includes the United States District Court for the District of Columbia; and the term "court of appeals" includes the United States Court of Appeals for the District of Columbia.

-This Act may be cited as the "Railway Labor Act".
+This chapter may be cited as the "Railway Labor Act."